iniyannatarajan/new-idfe-pipeline/README.rst

 eht2018-idfe-pipeline
 =====================

-Image Domain Analysis pipeline for EHT2018 data.
+Image Domain Analysis pipeline for EHT.

 The documentation can be accessed by opening docs/build/html/index.html in the browser.